 - The horse thief (Daoma zei 盗马贼, Tian Zhuangzhuang, 1986):

 Similar themes and approaches were to be explored in the work of directors such as Jia Zhangke, set in small-town Shanxi.
+For a recent film by Zhang Yimou, click here.

 Not to be confused with Blind shaft (fine translation of Mangjing 盲井, Li Yang 2003), another disturbing film about mining.